zhanghc0537/Poincare-Gauge-Cosmology/README.md

    Beware that in Windows these directories might be hidden!

+Notes:

-For more detail about how to install and load Mathematica packages, please read the "install" file of xAct.
-In the file "PGC121_test_0.nb" attached to PGC121 archive, you can find some examples and usages.
+   - For more detail about how to install and load Mathematica packages, please read the "install" file of xAct.

+   - In the file "PGC121_test_0.nb" attached to PGC121 archive, you can find some examples and usages.

+   - The xAct document files would be helpful if you want to learn more operations about the tensor computer algebra.